dkappiah/iSmart_Public/README.md

 ## Overview

 **Mini Mobile Digital Wallet** allows users to manage digital finances seamlessly from their smartphones.
-The app offers features like wallet creation, transaction history, balance tracking, and future support for virtual cards and payments.
+The app offers features like wallet creation, transaction history and balance tracking.

 This project is currently in development and serves as a modern starting point for building a robust fintech mobile application using Flutter.